OpenFAST/openfast/docs/source/user/fast.farm/ModelGuidance.rst

    - turbine locations;
    - and the size of the high-resolution domains.

+The **DS_High** values should be selected based on recommended high-resolution domain discretization criteria, discussed in :numref:`FF:sec:DiscRecs`.

-Additional wake dynamics quantities are needed when specifying the FAST.Farm input file, as discussed further in :numref:`FF:sec:DiscRecs`.
+Additional wake dynamics quantities are needed when specifying the FAST.Farm input file, as discussed further in :numref:`FF:wake-dynamics-parameters`.
 It is recommended to base **dr** on :math:`c_\text{max}`;
 **NumRadii** on wake diameter and **dr**; and **NumPlanes** on **DT_Low**, inflow hub-height velocity, and the distance between turbine locations.